sal0nga/Firewall-Testing-Lab/lab3_writeup.md

 ## Observations and Takeaways:
 - **TCP handshake and HTTP traffic** between the two VMs functioned correctly when the firewall allowed traffic.
-- **Firewall rules** using UFW were effective in blocking and allowing traffic selectively, such as denying HTTP traffic from the Ubuntu VM.
+- **Firewall rules** and **apropriate ordering** using UFW were effective in blocking and allowing traffic selectively, such as denying HTTP traffic from the Ubuntu VM.
 - **Wireshark** provided valuable insights into network communication by capturing TCP handshakes, HTTP requests, and Nmap scan results.
 - **Nmap** showed how open and closed ports could be identified and how firewall rules impact scan results.
 - **Resetting UFW** cleared all configurations, demonstrating the importance of managing rules carefully to maintain security.